A man holds a coffee cup while he browses on his laptop computer.

-1. There are two main credit scoring models used in the U.S.: VantageScore® and FICO® Score®.1
+1. There are two main credit scoring models used in the United States: VantageScore® and FICO ® Score.1

 2. Both credit scoring models use the same credit range of 300–850, but the meanings of the scores vary between companies.

-3. The categories used to calculate credit scores and how they are weighed can differ between the two companies.
+3. The categories and weight systems used to calculate credit scores can differ between the two companies.

-While your credit score is only three numbers, this trio of digits can pack a major punch when it comes to your finances.
-Your credit score is calculated using credit scoring models and is used by creditors to predict how likely you are to pay your bills on time.
-This information is then used to determine if you qualify for new credit, such as a mortgage, auto loan, or a new credit card.
+While your credit score is only three numbers, this trio of digits can make a huge difference when it comes to your finances.
+According to the Federal Deposit Insurance Corporation (FDIC), your credit score is calculated using credit scoring models.
+Consumer credit scores help creditors predict how likely you are to pay your bills on time.
+This information is then used to determine if you qualify for new credit, such as a mortgage, auto loan, or a new credit card, and what your interest rate would be.

-There are two main credit scoring models used in the U.S.: VantageScore® and FICO® Score (which stands for Fair Isaac Corporation).
-FICO and VantageScore® are the two largest credit scoring models in the U.S. Both companies have the same purpose: to help lenders evaluate applicants to predict the likelihood that they will pay their bills.
+Two popular credit scoring models used in the United States are the VantageScore® and FICO® Score (which stands for Fair Isaac Corporation), according to the Consumer Financial Protection Bureau (CFPB).
+The FICO® Score and the VantageScore® are the two largest credit scoring models in the U.S. Both scoring models have the same purpose: to help lenders evaluate applicants to predict the likelihood that they will pay their bills.
 Also, both companies create credit scores, however, the models they use to calculate them differ.

-While each model now uses the same credit range of 300-850, (the first two versions of the VantageScore® model used a 501-990 range), the meaning of a person’s score can vary between companies.
+While each model now uses the same credit range of 300–850, the meaning of a person’s score can vary between companies.

-For instance, what qualifies as a “good” credit score in FICO® Score is 670-739.
-Using VantageScore® 4.0, you need to score between 700-749 to get a “good” rating, according to Experian.
-This is because each credit scoring model applies varying levels of importance to different measures on your credit report.
+For instance, what qualifies as a “good” credit score in FICO® Score is 670–739.
+But, using VantageScore® 3.0, you need to score between 700–749 to get a “good” rating according to the CFPB.
+This is because each credit scoring model applies varying levels of importance to your credit data.

-If you are curious whether you’ll qualify for a credit card, you can check your credit score first, and also see if you prequalify.
+If you’re curious whether you’ll qualify for a credit card, you can check your credit score first, and also see if you prequalify.
+There are also tips to follow if you want a higher score.

 FICO® Credit Score ranges

-There are five tiers of the FICO® Score range.
+There are five tiers of the FICO® Score range according to the CFPB.

 • Exceptional: 800–850